Sterling drops as safety sought, UK data weighs

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Updates story, adds fresh quote)

-LONDON, March 6 Sterling fell to an 11-day low against the dollar on Tuesday, with a surprise fall in UK house prices and a sluggish retail sales report adding to a global drop in demand for perceived riskier currencies and assets.
+LONDON, March 6 Sterling fell against the dollar on Tuesday, with figures showing a surprise fall in UK house prices and a sluggish retail sales report adding fuel to a global dip for perceived riskier currencies.

-Traders said investors were booking profits on recent gains in stocks and commodities while mounting uncertainty over Greece's progress in completing a debt swap deal supported the pound against the euro.
+Traders said investors were booking profits on recent gains for the pound and other higher risk plays while mounting uncertainty over Greece's progress in completing a debt swap deal supported the pound against the euro.

-A survey by mortgage lender Halifax showed house prices dipped 0.5 percent in February, compared to forecasts of a 0.3 percent rise, added to the broader weakness.
+A survey by leading British bank Halifax showed house prices dipped 0.5 percent in February, compared to forecasts of a 0.3 percent rise, added to the broader weakness.
 Some traders expected sterling to ease towards $1.57 in the coming days if risk appetite continues to sour.

 "Cable's attempts to rise above the $1.60 level have failed and we could it see drift lower," said Michael Derks, chief strategist at FXPro.
 "There is profit-taking in the riskier assets which have had a good run in the past two months and that is weighing on cable."

-Sterling, which often moves in tandem with stocks, was down 0.6 percent at $1.5757, having fallen to past stop-loss orders at $1.5750 to $1.5748 - its weakest since Feb.
-24. The losses were, however, much less than those of the higher-yielding Australian and New Zealand dollars .
+Sterling was down 0.5 percent at $1.5775, having fallen to a low of $1.5757 - its weakest since Feb.
+24. The losses were a touch less marked than those of the high-yielding Australian and New Zealand dollars.

 There was general wariness before a deadline on Thursday for Greece to complete a bond exchange with private creditors.
 If Greece fails to complete a deal it would threaten the recently agreed 130 billion euro bailout deal and risk a chaotic default, weakening higher-risk assets.